Australian Army Publishes Salaries for Colonels, Brigadiers, Major Generals and Lieutenant Generals

 The applicable salary is based on the Defence Force Remuneration Tribunal (DFRT) Determination, a special committee that looks at the remuneration of military officers.

-Below is a summary of the base annual salaries for selected senior Australian Army ranks
+Base annual salaries for Australian Army ranks

 Australian Army colonels' salary